jvc2688/K2-CPM/README.md

-  distance      int distance between target pixel and predictor pixels exclusion     int how many rows and columns that are excluded around the target pixel input_dir     str directory to the target pixel files output_dir    str directory to store the output file
+  distance      int distance between target pixel and predictor pixels exclusion     int how many rows and columns that are excluded around the target pixel input_dir     str directory to the target pixel files output_dir    str path to the output file

 optional arguments:
   -p [pixel_list], --pixel [pixel_list]